Lewiswizard/Lewiswizard/README.md

 **'Tech Craftsman (Full-Stack-Developer)'**

+I'm a Kenyan FUll-Stack-Developer building my version of the Tech world one step at a time.Building projects from the ground up,from planning and designing all the way up to solving real-life problems with code alongside Artistic touches.

 - 👋 Hi, I’m @Lewiswizard
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...